zachmccabe/zachmccabe.github.io/_travel/reading-list.md

 Kahane want to teach you how to better manage your perspective.
 He wants to prepare you for situations that you can't walk away from, to step into and out of different perspectives, to adapt and to collaborate.

-He frames it like this: "...we separate and shield ourselves by asserting that we are right and the others are wrong.
+"...we separate and shield ourselves by asserting that we are right and the others are wrong.
 We fear that if we collaborate with those others, we will become contaminated or compromised -- that we will betray what we stand for and who we are."
-Instead, he goes on, be intentional and reframe your approach:

-> "I can phone home to say that I will be late 'because I am in traffic' or 'because I am traffic'.
+Instead, he goes on, be intentional and reframe your approach: "I can phone home to say that I will be late 'because I am in traffic' or 'because I am traffic'.
 The latter explanation explicitly opens up my options to work with others to change the situation."
->
-> Kahane, chapter 7, "The third stretch is to step into the game"
+From Kahane, chapter 7.

 The ideas here pair well with Choudhury's book, which is at the top of this list.